michael2012z/BitBible/markdown/KJV/files/Ps.md

 34. Wait on the Lord, and keep his way, and he shall exalt thee to inherit the land: when the wicked are cut off, thou shalt see it.

-35. I have seen the wicked in great power, and spreading himself like a green bay tree.a green…: or, a green tree that groweth in his own soil
+35. I have seen the wicked in great power, and spreading himself like a green bay tree.

 36. Yet he passed away, and, lo, he was not: yea, I sought him, but he could not be found.